 George has been invited to speak before a number of organizations and associations, including the Houston and Galveston Bar Associations, the Texas Municipal League Intergovernmental Risk Pool, the Texas Association of Defense Counsel, the National Institute of Municipal Law Officers, and the Judicial Education Conference held by the Harris County District Court Judges.

-He has been a Texas Super Lawyer for the past eight consecutive years, and has been recognized as one of Texas’ Top Rated Lawyers in appellate litigation by ALM.
+He has been selected to Texas Super Lawyers list by Thomson Reuters since 2011 and has been recognized as one of Texas’ Top Rated Lawyers in appellate litigation by ALM.
 Additionally, George is one of a small selection of lawyers to be awarded the AV Preeminent Rating from Martindale-Hubbell® Peer Review Ratings™, which recognizes strong legal ability and high ethical standards.